matobet/doctor-rest/README.md

 #### One-to-Many references

 The other type of supported relationship is One-To-Many.
 One-To-Many relationship may arise in two ways.
-First case is that document directly contains array of ID's in its `_links` object (can be seen in very first example of VM document).
+First case is that document directly contains array of ID's in its field named after singular form of the linked collection (can be seen in very first example of VM document - disk).
 The second case arises when multiple documents have same One-to-One reference to same document.
 For example when multiple VMs point to same Cluster document, we may query the Cluster's VMs.

 In both cases the syntax is the same: `@[<referenced_name>]`.
 Notice the additional `[ ]` around the reference name compared to one-to-one references.
 Example: